kyanvasu/kanvas-site/docs/kanvas-packages/workflows/introduction.md

 ## Brief description

 As Kanvas grows it is necessary to add new features that support one or more types of applications.
-In the case of a CRM application, there is a fundamental feature that helps with the management of new or existing workable entities and guarantees specific actions upon them given certain conditions.
-This Workflow Rules, define specific workflow processes a workable entity must go through in order to meet certain requirements of the business model.
+In the case of a CRM application, there is a fundamental feature that helps with the management of new or existing entities and guarantees specific actions given certain conditions.

+This Workflow, define steps a workable entity must go through in order to meet certain requirements of the business model.

 # Glosary